FC 27 CHEMISTRY STYLES

 4. Select [Apply Consumable];

-5. Press R1/RB to navigate to the [Styles] category;
+5. Navigate to the [Chemistry Styles] category;

 FC 27 Chemistry styles, like other consumables, can be used only once.
 Each player can have only one active style at a time, and the style’s effect lasts until a new one is applied.
 When you trade a player item, the buyer will receive it with the active style still in place.